Greg's Blog

 Good, simple advice.
 Fifteen minutes to let God talk to you, fifteen minutes to talk to God through prayer, fifteen minutes to tell others about the Lord.

 If you do not regularly study your Bible, you will find yourself crashing spiritually.
 It is not enough to go to church, read good Christian books, and listen to Christian podcasts.
 Although those things are wonderful, they cannot take the place of you opening up your Bible and reading it every single day.
 If you’re not a reader, become one.
-Because if you want to grow spiritually, you need it in your life.
+Because if you want to run the race of life successfully and grow spiritually, you need it in your life.

 Have a Prayer Life to Grow Spiritually